-In addition, a number of books and peer-reviewed and popular articles (Shi et al, 2001, 2004, 2007, 2008; Zhou et al., 2005, 2008, 2009) have documented and illustrated further details of turtle aquaculture in China.
-The dominant segment of the Chinese turtle aquaculture industry appears to be developing towards closed-cycle farming of native species, particularly Pelodiscus sinensis, Mauremys reevesii, M. sinensis, and Cuora trifasciata (Shi et al., 2008; Zhou et al., 2008, 2009).
+In addition, a number of books and peer-reviewed and popular articles (Shi et al, 2001, 2004, 2007, 2008; Zhou et al., 2005, 2008) have documented and illustrated further details of turtle aquaculture in China.
+The dominant segment of the Chinese turtle aquaculture industry appears to be developing towards closed-cycle farming of native species, particularly Pelodiscus sinensis, Mauremys reevesii, M. sinensis, and Cuora trifasciata (Shi et al., 2008; Zhou et al., 2008).
 Another large segment comprises captive rearing of hatchling or small juvenile turtles imported from abroad, mainly Trachemys scripta, Chelydra serpentina, Apalone species, and Macrochelys temminckii from the United States.
-Indications are that the Chinese rearing aquaculture of Trachemys and Chelydra, and perhaps Apalone, is maturing towards partial closed-cycle farming of these species (Zhou et al., 2008, 2009).
+Indications are that the Chinese rearing aquaculture of Trachemys and Chelydra, and perhaps Apalone, is maturing towards partial closed-cycle farming of these species (Zhou et al., 2008).
 The third segment of turtle aquaculture efforts comprise other species, native as well as exotic, which are generally of higher unit value but whose captive production remains subject to technical difficulties of relatively high mortality and reduced productivity of captive animals.
-Consequently, adult breeding animals continue to be sought from wild populations, generating an ongoing demand and high prices for wild-origin animals of these species and thus continuing to exert exploitation pressures on remnant wild populations that are considered to threaten the survival of these species (Zhou et al., 2005, 2008, 2009; Shi et al., 2007).
-Clearly, while turtle aquaculture meets a significant proportion of consumer demand for turtles, it also represents a degree of threat to some turtle species.
+Consequently, adult breeding animals continue to be sought from wild populations, generating an ongoing demand and high prices for wild-origin animals of these species and thus continuing to exert exploitation pressures on remnant wild populations that are considered to threaten the survival of these species (Zhou et al., 2005, 2008; Shi et al., 2007).
+Clearly, while turtle aguaculture meets a significant proportion of consumer demand for turtles, it also represents a degree of threat to some turtle species.
+Further analysis of turtle farming and aquaculture will be forthcoming as this study progresses.